Scientell’s support for Indigenous engagement

 The Australian Government has style

-Paul Holper Well, the Australian Government certainly has a style manual.
-If you need to know when to use an en dash or a hyphen, whether to add semicolons after bullet points, and whether an abbreviation list lives at the beginning
+Well, the Australian Government certainly has a style manual.
+If you need to know when to use an en dash or a hyphen, whether to add semicolons after bullet points, and…

 Webinar workshop wisdom